Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 In addition to having a company culture that encourages growth and harmony, there are specific tasks that can make the employer-employee relationship easier when dealing with minors:

-- Keep paperwork: Some states require you to keep paperwork on the minors you hire, such as work permits or parental permission or proof of age.
-If you use hiring or onboarding software that lets you collect these documents, be sure to click the settings that request this information.
+- Keep paperwork: Some states require you to keep paperwork on the minors you hire, such as work permits, parental permission, or proof of age.
+If you use hiring or onboarding software that lets you collect these documents, be sure to click the settings that request this information and be sure you’re not collecting or requesting protected information.

 - Assign mentors: Taking the teaching attitude further, assigning an older or more experienced worker to mentor the teen can lead to a better learning experience for them and a better (and potentially long-term) employee for you.